inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

 ### Known Issues
 1. **Type Compatibility**
-   - Some TypeScript errors still exist in QR code form validation implementation
+   - ✅ Some TypeScript errors still exist in QR code form validation implementation
-   - The UUID type casting needs to be addressed in owner_id fields
+   - ✅ The UUID type casting needs to be addressed in owner_id fields
+   - ✅ TypeScript errors persist in profiles.ts related to Supabase client and database typing
+   - ✅ Cookie handling in createClient function needs updating for compatibility with latest Supabase API

 2. **Performance**
    - Large batches of QR codes may cause performance issues
    - Some form validations could benefit from debouncing for a smoother experience

 ### Pending Tasks
+1. **Technical Debt Resolution**
+   - ✅ Fix TypeScript errors in profiles.ts:
+     - ✅ Update createClient function to use the correct cookie interface
+     - ✅ Ensure database types are properly aligned with Supabase queries
+     - ✅ Fix insertion and update operations to match the database schema
+   - Address remaining linter errors in form components

-1. **User Settings Panel**
+2. **User Settings Panel**
    - This is the next major feature to be implemented
    - Should include profile management, notification settings, and theme preferences
    - Requires integration with Supabase auth for user profile updates

-2. **Menu Analytics Enhancement**
+3. **Menu Analytics Enhancement**
    - The analytics dashboard needs more interactive visualizations
    - Export functionality for analytics data is required
    - Time-based filtering would improve the analysis capabilities